srl-labs/containerlab/docs/manual/kinds/vr-vmx.md

 ## Known issues and limitations

 * when listing docker containers, vr-vmx container will always report unhealthy status.
 Do not rely on this status.
-* LACP and BPDU packets are not propagated to/from vrnetlab based routers launched with containerlab.
 * vMX requires Linux kernel 4.17+
 * To check the boot log, use `docker logs -f <node-name>`.